bjherger/Shower_thoughts_generator/docs/blog_post/blog_post.md

 ## Model

 Data in hand, I built a model.
 Similar to the keras example code, I went with a Recurrent Neural Network (RNN), with Long Short Term Memory (LSTM) blocks.
-Why this particular architecture choice works is beyond the scope of this post, but [Chung et al.](https://arxiv.org/abs/1412.3555) covers it pretty well.
+Why this particular architecture choice works well is beyond the scope of this post, but
+[Chung et al.](https://arxiv.org/abs/1412.3555) covers it pretty well.

 In addition to the LSTM architecture, I chose to add a character embedding layer.
 Heuristically, there didn't seem to